 I hope you’ll watch the short video below for some additional information, and when you’re ready, we invite you to come learn just how easy and affordable biometric identity proofing can be by visiting us here.

-We’re also holding a special 30-minute live Q&A session on May 5, just for blog readers.
-Please register here to save your seat.
+We held a special 30-minute live Q&A session on May 5.
+Click here to watch the replay.

 Identity Proofing For SiteMinder